||1964 MERCURY COMET

 today, she would be 97, but in 2012, her doctor told her that she could no longer drive due to poor

 eyesight.
 I think I recall hearing that the Comet is now in a museum but I don't know where.
 There

 are videos on YouTube of Rachel Veitch and her Comet.

 As much as I would like to have restored and driven that car, I had to pass.

 That kind of project takes more money, time and energy than I have

 available.
-The car has since been scrapped.
+The car has since found a new owner.